 I am actively growing my picture book, middle grade, young adult, and adult lists.

 What am I looking for?

-Picture book author-illustrators, a wide range of middle grade and YA, and more speculative-leaning or genre-bent upmarket adult works.
-I’m committed to working with writers from diverse backgrounds and am looking to put forth an intersectional list of outstanding creators who will be able to provide both windows and mirrors into all kinds of experiences.
-I’m particularly looking for own-voices stories about historically underrepresented characters and cultures.
+Picture book author-illustrators, a wide range of middle grade and YA, and more speculative-leaning or genre-bent literary adult works.
+I’m committed to working with writers from diverse backgrounds and am looking to put forth a list of outstanding creators who will be able to provide windows, mirrors, and sliding glass doors (thank you, Dr. Rudine Sims Bishop) into all kinds of experiences.
+I’m particularly looking for own-voice stories about historically underrepresented identities and cultures.

-No matter the genre or age-range, I crave a distinctive voice and strong thematic meaning behind the work—I want to run screaming to my friends and family about your book because there is so much to discuss.
+No matter the genre or age-range, I crave a distinctive voice and strong thematic point behind the work—I want to run screaming to my friends and family about your book because there is so much to discuss.
 I love character-driven stories that revolve around BIG topics (discussing things like mortality or grief in a new and hopefully somewhat uplifting way is always an instant lightbulb!).
-One might say that I have a great affinity for what used to be known as ‘issue books,’ however, I would argue that I’d like to represent authors and stories that stand for more than just a good yarn; I’d like to represent authors that provoke conversations around important topics in our world today.
-And I don’t just want contemporary versions of these stories, either.
+I'm not looking for 'issue books,’ rather I’d like to represent authors and stories that stand for more than just a good yarn; I’d like to represent creators who provoke conversations around important and necessary topics in our world today.
+I don’t just want contemporary versions of these stories, either.
 Send me your fantasy, your sci-fi, your genre-bender!

-So please, send your horizon-expanding work on over to me.
+So please, send your work over to me.
 I can't wait to give it a read.